lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 In this window, you can enter and execute any code you want by using the environment that session provides.
-The code is executed on one of the Backend.AI nodes where the compute session is actually created, and there is no need to configure a separate environment on the local machine.
+The code is executed on one of the Backend.AI nodes where the compute session is actually created and there is no need to configure a separate environment on the local machine.

 .. image:: notebook_code_execution.png

-When you close the window, you can notice that the ``Untitled.ipynb`` file is created in the Notebook File Explorer.
+When you close the window, you can find that the ``Untitled.ipynb`` file is created in the notebook file explorer.
 Note that the files created here are deleted when you terminate the session.
-The way to preserve those files even after the session is terminated is described in the Storage/Folders section.
+The way to preserve those files even after the session is terminated is described in the Data & Storage Folders section.

 .. image:: untitled_ipynb_created.png

-Like this, after creating a compute session, you can use web apps such as Jupyter Notebook, and in Jupyter Notebook, you can run Python code that checks resource constraints right away without installing a separate packages.

-Web terminal
+Use web terminal
 ------------

 Return to the Session list page.
 This time, let's launch the terminal.
 Click the terminal icon (the second button in the Control panel) to use the container's ttyd daemon.
-A terminal will appear in a new window, and you can issue shell commands by accessing inside the computational session as shown in the following figure.
-If you are familiar with using commands, you can easily issue various Linux commands.
-You can see that the Untitled.ipynb file automatically generated in Jupyter Notebook is viewed through the ``ls`` command.
-This is proof that both apps are running in the same container environment.
+A terminal will appear in a new window and you can run shell commands to access the computational session as shown in the following figure.
+If you are familiar with using commands, you can easily run various Linux commands.
+You may notice that the Untitled.ipynb file automatically generated in Jupyter Notebook is listed with the ``ls`` command.
+This shows that both apps are running in the same container environment.

 .. image:: session_terminal.png